 A background doesn’t truly become a background unless there is a foreground — don’t forget to quote me on that.
 I am going to add a title and an action button over the viewer.
 This is the updated code now.

 We’ll add these styles to our CSS to make the overlaying-content work

 Voila!
 You are done.
 If you want to play around with the embed, I have created this template on code-pen.
 This trick isn’t limited to just a panorama.
 There are lots of interesting VR projects for the web, many of them open-source.
-I hope this guide helps you start exploring VR.
+I hope this guide helps you start exploring Virtual Reality.

 Optional: Spicing it up with CSS

 Both the container div and the content div can be styled using CSS.
-Use media queries generously to customize your content for device.
+Use media queries generously to customize your content for devices.
 The VR embed works well in a good number of phones and tablets.
 In fact it is very impressive on a small screen.